python/mypy/docs/source/command_line.rst

        assert text is not None  # OK, check against None is allowed as a special case.

+.. option:: --strict-error-codes

+    Enable additional error codes, disabled by default.
+You can see the list of codes enabled by this flag in the full :option:`mypy --help` output.

+    Note: the exact list of codes enabled by running :option:`--strict-error-codes` may change over time.

 .. option:: --strict

     This flag mode enables all optional error checking flags.
 You can see the